languagepals/languagepals.github.io/index.md

 > "Maybe a way to specify their proficiency in the fluent language, or list things they already know for the practice language.
 So that they have a better understanding of what level each other are at" | - Courtney G. Junior at UH, Japanese Major

+> "I wished the website was a little easier to navigate, more descriptive buttons and links." | - Kealohi A. Junior at UH, Nursing Major

+> "I like being able to search for people and the design of the website.
+I would like more pages, like a whole profile page with more information about the person we could get to from the List Pals page" | - Hans S. Senior at UH, Political Science Major

+> "I would like to have suggested resources for the language I want to learn, and maybe a clear way to organize a meeting with my pals" | - Lilly A. Junior at UH, Nursing Major

 # Developer Guide

 First, [install Meteor](https://www.meteor.com/install).